 Authority and registration requirements

-- UCR (Unified Carrier Registration — annual fee based on fleet size)
+- UCR — Unified Carrier Registration, annual fee

 Insurance for hotshot trucking